jmciver/phoronix-undef-to-poison/README.md

 Tests have been selected as to allow for use of the Clang compiler that are known to produce repeatable results.

-The container is provisioned to prevent the inadverant use of the GNU C and C++ compilers.
+The container is provisioned to prevent the inadvertent use of the GNU C and C++ compilers.
 Test execution is performed using the `pts` user with password locked `sudo`.